Bio

 A trilogy of work with one of UK’s most provocative performance artists, Lucy McCormick: “Lucy and Friends’ (2023) ‘Post Popular’ (2019) and ‘Triple Threat’ (2017),

-She is an original cast member of the international trailblazing cabaret show La Clique, which also won an Olivier Award for Best Entertainment in 2009.
+Martinez is an original cast member of the international trailblazing cabaret show La Clique, which won an Olivier Award for Best Entertainment in 2009.